CATIA-Systems/Modelica-Arduino/README.md

 ## How does it work?

-The ArduinoUno model is driven by an `ExternalObject` that contains the compiled sketch and an implementation of the Arduino API.
-The external object is synchronized at every sample interval with the Modelica model.
+The ArduinoUno model is driven by an [`ExternalObject`](Arduino/Internal/ExternalArduino.mo) that contains the compiled sketch and an implementation of the Arduino API.
+The external object is synchronized at every sample step with the Modelica model.

 When a model that contains the `ArduinoUno` block is translated the external object is automatically re-built through the `preInstantiate=Arduino.Internal.buildSketch(...)` directive in its annotation.